ruial/briefbytes/source/_posts/A-not-so-brief-DNS-introduction.md

 ## Conclusion

 This was a not so brief introduction to DNS.
-One last advice is if you ever need to develop software related with DNS, check the following Go libraries:
+One last advice is if you ever need to develop software related with DNS (at work I created an API to manage DNS in multiple providers, including access control, which enabled DNS as code and k8s ExternalDNS integration with existing infrastructure), check the following Go libraries:

 - https://github.com/miekg/dns - to create DNS clients or servers